Shreyas4/Adv524/README.md

    symbols.csv contains the company-to-stock symbol map for querying in ytixkr
 3. Scripts - contains scripts to access data from wikipedia, stock .
           Comments are included in the Jupyter notebooks to understand the functions of the scripts better
-4. website-content - contains individual css,html,js files and the index.txt contains the link to codepen
+4. website-content - contains individual css,html,js files and the index.txt contains the link to codepen.
+The table content is obtained from master_companies/final_companies_data.csv

 # Rank Computation